 You may choose to submit a complaint about sexual misconduct through the student complaints web form.
 Alternatively, the University’s Speak Safely Portal enables the reporting of sexual misconduct to the University.
 In addition, the University provides an anonymous register for students, staff, alumni or visitors to record instances of inappropriate behaviour without making a formal complaint, although we encourage the submission of a report or complaint if possible.

 Academic performance is managed by the Course Academic Progress Committee (CAPC).
 The process for appealing the decisions of the CAPC can be found in your CAPC outcome letter and in the Academic Progress Review Policy.

 Queries about marks and grades should be raised with your subject coordinator, program coordinator or head of school.
 More information regarding this process is contained within the Assessment and Results Policy.

 - Selection appeals:

-Queries regarding course selection decisions are managed by the University’s Office of Admissions through the Study website.
+Queries regarding course selection decisions, and formal requests for review of a decision, are made to the University’s Office of Admissions through the review request website.
 Selection appeals are not heard through the student complaints and grievances process.